dortania/OpenCore-Install-Guide/extras/big-sur/bigsur.md

 * macOS Big Sur installer
 * Hardware to install with
   * This either being a Genuine Mac or Virtual Machine
-* Latest builds of OpenCore and kexts(see above)
+* Latest builds of OpenCore and kexts (see above)
-* Updated config.plist with prelinked kernel forced(see above)
+* Updated config.plist with prelinkedkernel forced (see above)

-To grab the Big Sur installer, ..........................
+To grab the Big Sur installer, either download the beta profile

 ### Genuine Mac Route